With the return of license tests in Gran Turismo 7 comes the challenge of getting gold in them.

-These tests use sections of High Speed Ring, Alsace – Village, Trial Mountain Circuit, Mount Panorama Motor Racing Circuit, Dragon Trail – Seaside, and Tsukuba Circuit so familiarity on these tracks can help you ace these tests a lot quicker than normal.
+These tests use sections of High-Speed Ring, Alsace – Village, Trial Mountain Circuit, Mount Panorama Motor Racing Circuit, Dragon Trail – Seaside, and Tsukuba Circuit so familiarity with these tracks can help you ace these tests a lot quicker than normal.

 B-1 Starting & Stopping 1

 A very simple test.
 In this test, you will be driving the ’15 Mazda Demio XD Touring on the start / finish straight of High-Speed Ring.
 All you need to do is accelerate as quickly as possible and stop within the checkered box at the end of the straight.

 One of the tips given here is to find a landmark where you can brake.
 In this case, the landmark is some cones set aside on the right side of the track.
 Simply let go of the accelerator and fully step on the brakes once you have passed the cones in order to get gold on this test.

 B-2 Starting & Stopping 2

 Pretty much the same as B-1, the only difference is that B-2 puts you in a ’91 Mitsubishi GTO Twin Turbo, a much faster car than the Mazda Demio.
 This in turn makes your acceleration much quicker and your braking point come much sooner than in the Mazda Demio.